 Studsvik Nuclear AB’s operations are conducted for the most part in laboratories and facilities in Studsvik, 28 km from Nyköping and 100 km south of Stockholm, Sweden.

-In 2012 the company had about 280 employees and sales of SEK 401 million.
 The company was formed in 1947 as AB Atomenergi and at that time operated mainly in Stockholm.
 Building of the Studsvik facility started in 1955.

 Safe and environmentally friendly treatment of low-level waste